nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 16
 00:00:58,773 --> 00:01:04,497
-[SPEAKER_00]: pushed him out and then I guess made another change on the security side to
+[SPEAKER_00]: And pushed him out and then I guess made another change on the security side to

 17
 00:01:04,477 --> 00:01:06,010